robelseyoum/ecommercemvc/README.md

 # E-COMMERCE WITHOUT USING FRAMEWORK
-E-commerce with out any specific framework only using  MVC  design pattern.
+E-commerce with out any specific framework, and it's used  MVC  design pattern.

 Based on MVC design pattern created for learning puprpose and anyone can use it and make experment and change it.
 Special Thanks for 'Brad Traversy'for his MVC framework creation, 100% its his idea and I just tweak the code and make the E-commerce.